 Shaun D. McMeans

 Senior Vice President and Chief Financial Officer

-Senior Vice President of Regulatory Affairs and Quality Systems
+Senior Vice President of Finance and Administration

 Ann F. Hanham, Ph.D.

 Chair of the Board of Directors

 John L. Lubniewski

 Dr. Amir Horowitz is an Assistant Professor of Oncological Sciences and a member of the Precision Immunology Institute and the Tisch Cancer Institute at the Icahn School of Medicine at Mount Sinai.
 Dr. Horowitz’s work has contributed to developing an understanding of adaptive natural killer (NK) cells and their roles in cancers, microbial infections, and following vaccination and transplantation.
 He pioneered the first studies of human NK cells by mass cytometry (CyTOF™) and demonstrated an enormous breadth of phenotypic diversity and functions associated with specific HLA class I and KIR backgrounds.

 Dr. Davide Ruggero is a professor at the University of California San Francisco in the departments of Urology and Cellular and Molecular Pharmacology.
 Dr. Ruggero’s current research seeks to understand the molecular mechanisms by which impairments in mRNA translation, cell growth and overall protein synthesis rates lead to human disease and cancer.
 The implications of his research results can be applied to design a new generation of cancer therapeutic agents that modulate the cellular proteome at a post-genomic level.
 Dr. Ruggero has received noteworthy funding and prestigious awards in recognition of his groundbreaking cancer research.